2025 Somerset–London tornado: Southern London and rapid dissipation

 The tornado maintained EF3 intensity, impacting several warehouses and hangars south of the main airport building.
-Several hangers and metal building systems were significantly damaged, with a couple of them destroyed.
+Several hangars and metal building systems were significantly damaged, with a couple of them destroyed.
 A couple of aircraft, including six Beechcraft T-34 Mentors and a medical helicopter, were thrown and destroyed.
 The tornado reached high-end EF3 intensity, impacting a large metal building along Airport Drive.
 The entire structure was completely destroyed, with debris swept clean from the foundation, and the I-beams were torn loose from their anchoring.
 The Soelberg Industries manufacturing center was leveled by the tornado.
 The Maximus Industrial building along KY 1006 was heavily damaged by the tornado, inflicting severe damage to its exterior walls and parts of the interior walls.
 A family of three was taking shelter inside the building, and their 25-year-old son was killed by the tornado as the building collapsed.
-Near the building, a small neighborhood was impacted; two one-story brick homes had parts of it exterior walls collapsed, several homes were unroofed, a mobile home was badly damaged, and a large tree was uprooted.
+Near the building, a small neighborhood was impacted; two one-story brick homes had parts of its exterior walls collapsed, several homes were unroofed, a mobile home was badly damaged, and a large tree was uprooted.

 The tornado then crossed US 25, strengthening slightly to low-end EF3 intensity as it impacted a small business sector along the highway.
 The Triple Threat Martial Arts school and a large apartment building along this highway was completely destroyed, resulting in two fatalities inside the apartment.
 The Southside Florist shop were flattened, with estimated windspeeds up to 140 mph.
 Adventure Pets pet store was heavily damaged, none of the pets inside were killed, but three exotic birds worth thousands of dollars were missing and considered stolen.
 The C & R Auto Repair shop was flattened and a strip mall suffered heavy exterior walls damage.
 Afterwards, the tornado crossed the CSX CC Subdivision and impacted a two-story home along Levi Jackson Mill Road, inflicting major damage to the structure.
 A small cabin nearby was unroofed and several trees were snapped or uprooted and an outbuilding was destroyed.
 The Loughran's Olympic Boxing & Martial Arts building was significantly damaged, with parts of the structure being ripped away.